rehierl/node-tree-outliner/1-2-1-hierarchy-of-sets/0-2-hierarchy-of-sets.md

 * i.e. each set is either a leaf ex-or a parent

 **CLARIFICATION**
-The following definitions may be used to clarify statements:
+The following definitions may be used for clarification purposes:

 * `(a in AS)` - the set of all ancestor sets
 * `(d in DS)` - the set of all descendant sets